anooplab/homepage-source/content/publications/presentations/conferences.md

 draft: false
 ---

+-   National Seminar & Discussion Meeting on Simulations in Polymers, Materials, and Biomolecules: Academia and Industry Perspectives 22-24 June, 2023 organized by Somaiya Vidtavihar University, Mumbai
+-   National Seminar on Recent Advances in Chemical Sciences organized by School of Chemical Sciences, M. G. University, 3-4 April 2023
+-   International Conference on Systems and Processes in Physics, Chemistry and Biology (ICSPPCB-2023) organized by Assam University Silchar, Assam, 2-5 March 2023
+-   International Conference on Designing Catalysts on Computer (DCC22) organized by IACS Kolkata, 2-3 December 2022
 -   International Conference on Emerging Trends in Chemical Scinences (EFCS 2021) organized by Farook College, Kerala, 29-31 October 2021.
 -   National Seminar on Recent Trends in Computational Chemistry-2021